Centipede vs Silverfish: How to tell the difference?

 Centipede vs. Silverfish

-You can easily distinguish between a Centipede and a Silverfish with common differences, including their appearance, eating habits, habitats, and other features.
-We have listed the significant differences between the two pests to make it much easier and more convenient to find out if you have a centipede or silverfish in your home
+You can easily distinguish between a centipede and a silverfish through common differences, including their appearance, eating habits, habitats, and other features.
+We have listed the significant differences between the two pests to make it much easier and more convenient to identify whether you have a centipede or silverfish in your home.

 Legs